microsoftgraph/msgraph-sdk-powershell/src/Identity.Partner/v1.0/docs/New-MgTenantRelationshipDelegatedAdminRelationshipAccessAssignment.md

 `ACCESSCONTAINER <IMicrosoftGraphDelegatedAdminAccessContainer>`: delegatedAdminAccessContainer
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AccessContainerId <String>]`: The identifier of the access container (for example, a security group).
-For 'securityGroup' access containers, this must be a valid ID of an Azure AD security group in the Microsoft partner's tenant.
+For 'securityGroup' access containers, this must be a valid ID of a Microsoft Entra security group in the Microsoft partner's tenant.
   - `[AccessContainerType <String>]`: delegatedAdminAccessContainerType

 `ACCESSDETAILS <IMicrosoftGraphDelegatedAdminAccessDetails>`: delegatedAdminAccessDetails